 From the numbers pulled from clincaltrials.gov, we can see just how many studies are currently being conducted using wearable devices.
 From a high level, there have been about 1,400 trials conducted, with about 540 of those that have been completed.
 The remaining trials (around 880) are still active is some form.
 What’s interesting too is that these numbers do not include studies that have been suspended, terminated, or withdrawn.

 Of the 1,400 clinical trials that are active or completed, the most common wearable devices that have been used in the studies include Actigraph (594), Fitbit (353), Garmin (32), Apple (23), and Empatica (19).
-The functionality of these devices and the kinds of data being feed in the data base to by analyzed in these clinical studies include activity tracking, heart rate, heart rate variability, sleep, glucose monitoring, haptics, sweat analysis, electro-stimulation, UV tracking, and pressure sensors.
+The functionality of these devices and the kinds of data being feed in the database to be analyzed in these clinical studies include activity tracking, heart rate, heart rate variability, sleep, glucose monitoring, haptics, sweat analysis, electro-stimulation, UV tracking, and pressure sensors.
 While a majority of the studies relied on activity tracking to record things like energy expenditure and steps, other biometric data is starting to see an uptick in how often it is being included in these studies.

 The therapeutic area these studies used wearable devices for most frequently was cardiovascular.
 Others than were commonly used include: